RA is an autoimmune disease that can get worse over time

-Normally, your immune system protects your body from bacteria, viruses, and germs.
-While the exact cause is not known, when you have RA, your immune system mistakenly attacks healthy tissue and cells - primarily affecting the smaller joints of the hands and feet.
-The membrane surrounding the joint becomes swollen and inflamed, causing the familiar pain, stiffness, swelling, and potential joint damage that many people with RA experience.
+Normally, the immune system protects the body from bacteria, viruses, and germs.
+In an autoimmune disease such as rheumatoid arthritis (RA), the immune system mistakenly attacks healthy tissues and cells.
+The exact cause is not known.
+In RA, the immune system mostly attacks the smaller joints of the hands and feet.
+The membrane surrounding the joint becomes swollen and inflamed.
+This causes pain, stiffness, swelling, and potential joint damage.

 Rheumatoid arthritis symptoms may include:

 The specific joints affected by RA, as well as the frequency and severity of symptoms, can vary from one person to another.
 For many, the stiffness from RA is worse in the morning and after periods of inactivity.

 Finding a rheumatologist may be the first step in taking control of your symptoms.
 Our Rheumatologist Locator can help you find and contact a rheumatologist in your area.
 To get started, enter your city/state or your ZIP code and click the “Search” button.